Steve Kurtz: Charges

 In July 2004, a grand jury refused to bring any bioterrorism charges, but did indict Kurtz on federal criminal mail fraud and wire fraud charges.
 Also indicted was Dr. Robert Ferrell, Professor of Genetics at the University of Pittsburgh Graduate School of Public Health, who served as a scientific consultant on Critical Art Ensemble's projects.
 The charges concern the way Kurtz and Ferrell allegedly ordered and mailed the non-pathogenic bacteria used in several museum installations.
 Under the USA PATRIOT Act the maximum possible sentence for these charges has increased from five to twenty years in prison.
 The charges related to how Ferrell allegedly helped Kurtz obtain $256 worth of harmless bacteria.
 "This is the first time in the history of the federal courts that the U.S. Department of Justice is intervening in the alleged breach of a Material Transfer Agreement (MTA) of nonhazardous materials in order to redefine it as a criminal offense[,]" reads a FAQ for a Kurtz defense fund website.

 In October 2007, Ferrell pleaded guilty to misdemeanor charges.
 Ferrell's wife and daughter subsequently issued public statements saying the plea deal was due to the stress of the case and severe illness (Ferrell is a 27-year survivor of non-Hodgkin's lymphoma and suffered a series of strokes following his indictment in 2004).
 Ferrell was later sentenced to a year of unsupervised release and fined $500.

-Kurtz has received much of his legal representation from Paul Cambria, a Buffalo-based attorney who specializes in First Amendment issues.
+Kurtz received much of his legal representation from Paul Cambria, a Buffalo-based attorney who specializes in First Amendment issues.

-2008 ruling
+2008 Ruling

 On April 21, 2008, the indictment for mail and wire fraud was ruled "insufficient on its face" by the presiding Judge Richard Arcara.
 This means that, even if the actions alleged in the indictment (which the judge must accept as fact) were true, they would not constitute a crime.
 The US Department of Justice (DoJ) had thirty days from the date of the ruling to appeal.
 No action was taken in this time period, thus stopping any appeal of the dismissal.
 The only option left for the DoJ would be to re-indict Kurtz.